eduvpn/documentation/EXPIRE_AT_NIGHT.md

 In vpn-user-portal >= 2.3.10 it is possible to expire VPN sessions at night instead of exactly after the duration specified in `sessionExpiry`.
-The goal is to make it less likely that the user will be disconnected during working hours.
+The goal is to prevent that the user will be disconnected from the VPN during working hours.

+By VPN session expiry we mean the moment at which the VPN session won't work anymore without the user authenticating/authorizing again.
+The default after which a session expires is 90 days, but can be modified by the administrator.

-The idea is to expire sessions at 04:00 in the morning, according to the timezone set in the PHP configuration of the server.
+The idea is to expire sessions always at 04:00 in the morning on the day before the actual expiry as determined by `sessionExpiry`.
+The expiry will consider the timezone set in the PHP configuration of the VPN server.

 ## Preparation